Nahuel Guzmán

-Nahuel Ignacio Guzmán (born 10 February 1986) is an Argentine professional footballer who plays as goalkeeper for Liga MX club UANL.
+Nahuel Ignacio Guzmán Palomeque (born 10 February 1986) is an Argentine professional footballer who plays as goalkeeper for Liga MX club Tigres UANL.

 Club career

+Newell's Old Boys

 Guzman made his professional debut for Newell's Old Boys in August 2006 against C.A.
 Belgrano.
 On 2008, he went on loan to Independiente Rivadavia until 2009.
 He became a key to the championship of Newell's in the 2013 Final Tournament.

 Tigres UANL

 In July 2014, he was transferred to Liga MX club Tigres UANL to play the Apertura 2014 season.
 Guzmán made his official debut with Tigres in a 0–0 draw against Atlas de Guadalajara at the Estadio Jalisco on 19 July.
 That season, Guzmán and his club made it to the finals of Liga MX against Club América.
 In the home leg, Tigres won by 1–0 with goal of Joffre Guerrón.
 In the second leg, Guzmán received a red card, as did teammates Hernán Burbano and Damián Ariel Álvarez.
 Tigres lost 3–0, in an overall score of 3–1.

 Tigres reached to the finals of the Copa Libertadores 2015 against River Plate.
 After a 0–0 draw in the home leg, Tigres lost the second leg by 3–0 in Buenos Aires.

 In December 2015, Guzmán and his team became champions of the Apertura 2015 season.
 In the first leg of the finals against Pumas UNAM, Tigres won by 3–0.
 In the second leg, Pumas won by 3–0.
 In extra time Tigres scored the 1–3 at 103' but Pumas equalized 1–4 at 119'.
 After an aggregate of 4–4, Tigres won via penalty shoot-out 4–2, with Guzmán stopping the fourth shot from Pumas.

 A year later, Guzmán and his team faced América to become champions for the fifth time.
 In the first and second leg the teams tied 1–1.
 After an aggregate of 2–2, Tigres won via penalty shoot-out by 3–0, with Guzmán stopping all 3 penalties.
 Guzmán was named MVP of the second leg and named best goalkeeper of the Apertura 2016, with 9 clean sheets and impressive saves against América in the finals.

 In the second leg of the Round of 16 tie in the 2020 CONCACAF Champions League against Alianza, with his team on the verge of elimination due to the away goals rule since the score was tied on aggregate, Guzmán scored a header off a free kick in the fourth minute of second half added time to give his team the victory in the tie.

+In April 2024, Guzmán was suspended 11 games and fined by the Mexican Football Association after he was found pointing a laser at CF Monterrey players Sergio Canales and Esteban Andrada.